Reminder: It only takes on average 15 minutes to read through each daily Bible reading in the One Year Bible.

 Worship Jesus (Yeshua): His name means “God to the rescue!”

-And we will be blessed as we meditate upon the Word both day and night.
+And we will be blessed as we meditate upon His Word both day and night this year.

 PRAYER– Lord, teach me to rightly acknowledge You and relate to You as my Creator, Redeemer, my Righteousness, the One who secures my Blessedness, and my heavenly Wisdom!